09c42c/epanet-rtx/README.md

 Find Out More
 ------------------
-Get more info from the [official documentation](http://OpenWaterAnalytics.github.com/epanet-rtx/) and the [wiki](https://github.com/OpenWaterAnalytics/epanet-rtx/wiki).
+Get more info from the [official documentation](http://wateranalytics.org/epanet-rtx/).

 Active Development
 ------------------